ajbanjara/Wireshark/Development/SubmittingPatches/GitForWindows.md

 # git clients

 There are quite a few [git clients](https://git.wiki.kernel.org/index.php/InterfacesFrontendsAndTools), including the [canonical version](http://git-scm.com/download/win), [GitHub for Windows](http://windows.github.com/), [TortoiseGit](http://code.google.com/p/tortoisegit/), [git extensions](http://sourceforge.net/projects/gitextensions/) and probably many others.
 However, as most use on other platforms tends to be command-line git, most books and guides tend to concentrate on that so windows users may actually find it easier to start with the command line and then move to graphical clients when they are comfortable with the basics.
-Unless stated otherwise, all the instructions listed here are intended to be run from a PowerShell prompt.
-PowerShell is present on Windows Vista or later, and available for XP or W2K3 via a download - download and install the [Windows Management Framework](http://support.microsoft.com/kb/968929), which includes [PowerShell](/PowerShell) 2.0.
+Unless stated otherwise, all the instructions listed here are intended to be run from a [PowerShell](https://docs.microsoft.com/en-us/powershell/) prompt.

 As there are a few moving parts required to make life comfortable, this guide uses the [Chocolatey](http://chocolatey.org/) package manager to acquire and install the items required.